-Christopher Whiteside is the Conservative County Councillor for the Egremont North and St Bees Division of Cumbria County Council.
-The division includes St Bees, most of Moor Row, Bigrigg, Wood End, part of the Mirehouse area of Whitehaven, and the surrounding countryside.
+Christopher Whiteside MBE is the Conservative County Councillor for the Egremont North & St Bees Division of Cumbria County Council.
+The division includes St Bees, Bigrigg, Wood End, most of Moor Row, the Western part of the Mirehouse area of Whitehaven, and surrounding countryside.

 Chris lives and works in Copeland with his wife and family.